Find all the FAQ's and need to knows on how to apply for coaching course exemptions below.

 If your application is unsuccessful, you will need to enrol in the full course and complete all requirements.

 If you do not agree with the outcome of your exemption application you may contact Swimming Australia, and a representative will try to resolve any issues you may have.
 If a suitable resolution cannot be found, you can submit a written appeal.
-An independent panel will review written appeals.
-The panel's decision is final.

 For more details on the appeals process, please click here.